 Born and grown up in Beijing, China, Dr. Guan-Raczkowski speaks fluent Mandarin.
-After receiving her bachelor’s of Science degree in Technology and Computing at Beijing Normal University, she came to the United States to pursue her graduate studies in Educational Technology, a field of study that was not offered at any institutions in China.
+After receiving her bachelor’s of Science degree in Electronics at Beijing Normal University, she came to the United States to pursue her graduate studies in Educational Technology, a field of study that was not offered at any institutions in China.
 Her graduate studies fulfilled her dream of working at a higher education institution, specifically helping faculty and students use technology to cultivate their potential.

 In her free time, Dr. Guan-Raczkowski treasures time with her husband and daughter.
 Being a world traveler, she has visited many cities such as London, Paris, Rome, Venice, Florence, Milan, Barcelona, Amsterdam, Athens, Istanbul, Cairo, Sydney, Melbourne, Cairns, and Taipei.
 Although every city has its charm, her most favorite city belongs to Turkey’s Istanbul where it has a mixture of oriental and western cultures.